 Smithton is the best place to stock up on fuel and supplies, so make sure you do that before you hit the road.

-There’s plenty of places to stay in Smithton, from free camps to caravan parks and beautiful BnBs.
+There are plenty of places to stay in Smithton, from free camps to caravan parks and beautiful BnBs.

 READ MORE: Check out our perfect 2-week Tasmania road trip itinerary if you’re short on time!